 What does it mean when we say that these products are made in "descendent cells"?

 Descendent cells are the medium in which these vaccines are prepared.
 The cell lines under consideration were begun using cells taken from one or more fetuses aborted almost 40 years ago.
 Since that time the cell lines have grown independently.
 It is important to note that descendent cells are not the cells of the aborted child.
 They never, themselves, formed a part of the victim's body.

 How does one know when a particular vaccine has an association with abortion?

-The cell lines WI-38 and MRC-5 are derived from tissue from aborted fetuses.
-Any product grown in the WI-38 and MRC-5 cell lines, therefore, has a distant association with abortion.
+The cell lines WI-38, MRC-5 and Walvax-2 are derived from tissue from aborted fetuses.
+Any product grown in these cell lines, therefore, has a distant association with abortion.
 The cells in these lines have gone through multiple divisions before they are used in vaccine manufacture.
 After manufacture, the vaccines are removed from the cell lines and purified.
 One cannot accurately say that the vaccines contain any of the cells from the original abortion.